hgezim/api-examples/README.md

 in becoming a partner and working with the ZipList APIs.

 ### HMAC Examples -
 One of the big hurdles for working with our APIs is authentication.
-While ther are exceptions, the vast majority of partner integrations will use a partner signed HMAC solution.
+While there are exceptions, the vast majority of partner integrations will use a partner signed HMAC solution.

 The hmac-exmaples subdirectory contains self contained examples of generating